DensityCo/code-examples-reports/README.md

 # Report Calculation Exmaples
-The following code base is meant as a example for how Density would generate certain datasets.
+The following codebase is meant as a example for how Density would generate certain datasets.
 This repository isn't maintained as a functional reports repository.
 There's no guarantee that just plugging the following into an application will work.

 ## Available Examples